 List of Schengen Visa countries

 - The Netherlands*

-EFTA is an association of ten Fair Trade importers in nine European countries (Austria, Belgium, France, Germany, Italy, The Netherlands, Spain, Switzerland and the United Kingdom).
-EFTA was established informally in 1987 by some of the oldest and largest Fair Trade importers.
-It gained formal status in 1990.
-EFTA is based in the Netherlands and has Dutch Articles of Association.
+EFTA is a group of ten Fair Trade importers from nine European countries (Austria, Belgium, France, Germany, Italy, The Netherlands, Spain, Switzerland and the United Kingdom).
+The European Free Trade Association was founded in 1987 by some of the oldest and largest Fair Trade importers (EFTA).
+It received formal recognition in 1990.
+The European Free Trade Association (EFTA) is based in the Netherlands and operates under Dutch Articles of Association.